BirdLifeInternational/track2kba/README.md

 #> #   max_dist <dbl>, direction <dbl>, complete <chr>
 ```

-Now that we have an idea how the animals are moving, we can start with process of estimating their space use, and potential sites of aggregation!
+Now that we have an idea how the animals are moving, we can start with the process of estimating their space use, and potential sites of aggregation!

 `findScale` provides us with options for setting the all-important smoothing parameter in Kernel Density Estimation.